IamCOD3X/Python-Cheatbook/README.md

 Make sure to replace placeholders like `your_username`, `your_password`, `your_database`, and `your_table` with actual values specific to your database setup.

-# Executing queries and retrieving result
+# Executing queries and retrieving results

 To interact with databases in Python, you can use the sqlite3 module for SQLite or other database connectors like mysql-connector-python for MySQL.
 Below is an example using SQLite: